misssrakiep/ShoeCatAPI/README.md

 * update the stock levels when a shoe is sold
 * and add a new shoe to the inventory

-This API can be used in conjuction with a front-end application that will rpovide the user with an interface to do all the above mentioned.
+This API can be used in conjuction with a front-end application that will provide the user with an interface to do all the above mentioned.

 ## -Getting started on the API